encomp/codenext_emojify/README.md

 # Emojify Me

-### Project Synopsis:
+### Project Synopsis
-Develop a mobile app that takes a picture of people and using Firebase [Mobile Vision](https://developers.google.com/vision) identify faces and replace it with an emoji.
+Develop a mobile app that takes a picture of people using Firebase [Mobile Vision](https://developers.google.com/vision) identify all the faces in the photo.
+Lastly, replace all the faces with the proper emoji.

 ### Goals
-* Understand the basics of how artificial intelligence works in particular vision
+* Understand the basics of how artificial intelligence works in particular the field of vision.
 * Make use of the Firbase MLKit Vision Api to build a face detector.
 * Determine how many faces there are on a photo.
 * Identify facial characteristics for each face: